HarshitPan/HackerRank_CP/README.md

 # HackerRank_CP

+# if anybody knows how to ignore output files (without extension) in git using gitignore please let me know...
+I have tried with .o and .exe but its not working as codes made in linux and the output files are not in any extension...

 This reposatory contains my solutions to all Hacker Rank Problem I have solved.

 -> Programming language used is Cpp.